US adds Merck pill as 2nd easy-to-use drug against COVID-19

 WASHINGTON (AP) — U.S. health regulators on Thursday authorized the second pill against COVID-19, providing another easy-to-use medication to battle the rising tide of omicron infections.

-The Food and Drug Administration authorization comes one day after the agency cleared a competing drug from Pfizer.
-That pill is likely to become the first-choice treatment against the virus, thanks to its superior benefits and milder side effects.
+The Food and Drug Administration authorization of Merck's molnupiravir comes one day after the agency cleared a competing drug from Pfizer.
+That pill, Paxlovid, is likely to become the first-choice treatment against the virus, thanks to its superior benefits and milder side effects.

 As a result, Merck's pill is expected to have a smaller role against the pandemic than predicted just a few weeks ago.
 Its ability to head off severe COVID-19 is much smaller than initially announced and the drug label will warn of serious safety issues, including the potential for birth defects.